Skons/SOAS/README.md

 #### <a name='AudioServerOptional'></a>Audio Server (Optional)

-Created just for the Arduino framework to have a local file available.
+Created just for the Arduino framework to have a local file available when internet/wifi is down.
 This local file is for when internet is not available.
 For this server to work, SOAS must have been connected to WiFi.
 This method does not work directly after reboot when WiFi is not available.

 Add this to the `substitutions:`